Dr. Katta is a Medicare provider.

 All 3 of the following codes are used during the patch testing procedure:

 95044: Patch test units.
 This code requires a statement of the number of patches [units] placed.
-The number of units placed is always customized to each patient, but in general will range from 65 to 92 units.
+The number of units placed is always customized to each patient, but in general, will range from 65 to 92 units.

-4. Ask your insurance plan what your deductible and out-of-pocket maximum is.
+4. Ask your insurance plan what your deductible and out-of-pocket maximum are.
 Many plans have a deductible, and the amount that you spend out-of-pocket for patch testing may be applied partially or in full towards this deductible.

 5. Ask your insurance plan how to request reimbursement.
 When you visit our office, you will be asked for payment at the time of testing.
 Following the testing, you will be given a statement to mail to your insurance carrier.
 This form will have the necessary visit and diagnosis codes that your insurance company will need to process your claim.
 If you qualify, your insurance company will then mail you a reimbursement check.
 Note that some insurance plans require you to complete a specific claim form.